 Here, A is the effective area of a cylinder which is the difference between the area of the piston and the piston rod.
 From the equation, we can see that the force to be produced is proportional to the effective area of the cylinder at constant pressure.
 It means the larger the area is, the larger the force will be.
 These are also known as linear motors.
 The rotating motors, meaning the hydraulic motors, can also be denoted by a similar mathematical equation to calculate its torque based on its displacement and max operating pressure.

 Hydraulic Cylinder Types

 There are two types of hydraulic cylinders available based on functional properties such as the double-acting hydraulic cylinder and the single-acting hydraulic cylinder.
 They are how their names suggest, single-acting cylinders are the ones with a single effective area located on the bottom of the component that can exert force only in one direction.
-And the double-acting cylinders are the ones having an effective area on both sides of the piston that can exert the force on both directions.
-Depending on the demand of the application, the double or single acting hydraulic cylinder is used in different mobile and industrial hydraulic systems.
-The most popular design principles of a hydraulic differential cylinder are the tie rod, roundline, and mill type cylinder.
+And the double-acting cylinders are the ones having an effective area on both sides of the piston that can exert force in both directions.
+Depending on the demand of the application, the double or single-acting hydraulic cylinder is used in different mobile and industrial hydraulic systems.
+The most popular design principles of a hydraulic differential cylinder are the tie rod, rounding, and mill type cylinder.